taijeronv/taijeronv_info/content/home/skills.md

   icon = "user-tie"
   icon_pack = "fas"
   name = "Profssionalism"
   description = """ I believe professionalism is demonstrated through your actions and behavior.
 It's not enough to say, "I'm professional" you have to prove it every day.
-There is no room for complacency in my world.
 Always be professional no matter the circumstances or situation you find yourself."""

  [[feature]]
   icon = "user-tie"
   icon_pack = "fas"
   name = "Competence"
   description = """ Competence isn't just about being effective, it also means applying a high standard to everything you do.
-You are not trying to impress people its merely a matter of personal and professional pride.
-The quality of your work speaks for itself.
-People who are competent and reliable cannot be ignored, they stand out above all others."""
+Let the quality of your work speak for itself.
+People who are competent and reliable cannot be ignored, they stand above all others.
+Give me the opportunity to stand-out."""

 [[feature]]
   icon = "user-tie"
   icon_pack = "fas"
   name = "Reliability"
   description = """ People count on you to do your job, so do it.
-Do not make excuses, find ways to overcome obstacles, drive-on, and stay focused.
-This is what it means to be reliable.
-Do what you say, and say what you mean."""
+Do not make excuses, find ways to overcome obstacles, and stay focused.
+Reliable people that are also competent are a rare breed.
+I can show you what it means to be both."""
 +++